AltspaceVR/AltspaceSDK/README.md

 >Note that currently every mesh is represented in our physics engine as object aligned cuboids, 80% the size of a full bounding box (basically a stretched cube that contains most of the object).
 This means that the cursor will not precisely collide with your meshes, and that signifigantly concave objects (buckets, etc) will block contained objects from being clicked on.

 * `mesh.addEventListener('cursorup' / 'cursordown', callback);`
- listen for cursor events on a specific object.
+ listen for cursor events on a specific mesh.

+  >These events will bubble up the three.js hierarchy. `stopPropagation` and `stopImmediatePropagation` are supported and work similarly to DOM events
 * `scene.addEventListner('cursormove', callback)`
  listen for cursor move events